-Net interest and other income was a \$2.5 million expense in the three months ended September 28, 2003 compared to a \$4.0 million expense in the three months ended September 29, 2002.
-Net interest and other income was a \$6.5 million expense in the six months ended September 28, 2003 compared to a \$7.2 million expense in the six months ended September 29, 2002.
-The decrease in net expense in both the three and six-month comparisons mainly reflects the reduced interest expense resulting from the redemption of the \$287.5 million 7% convertible subordinated notes and issuance of the \$160.0 million convertible subordinated notes at a lower rate of 4.375%.
-As a result of this redemption, we recorded charges of \$2.6 million related to the redemption premium plus write-off of unamortized debt issuance fees.
-Also as a result of this redemption, we incurred net interest expense of \$0.7 million on the 7% convertible subordinated notes during the period in which both the 7% and 4.375% convertible subordinated notes were outstanding.
+Interest expense was \$2.9 million in the three months ended December 28, 2003 compared to \$6.0 million in the three months ended December 29, 2002.
+Interest expense was \$14.4 million in the nine months ended December 28, 2003 compared to \$18.3 million in the nine months ended December 29, 2002.
+The decrease in interest expense in the three and nine-month comparisons reflected the lower interest expense following from the redemption of the \$287.5 million 7% convertible subordinated notes and issuance of the \$160.0 million convertible subordinated notes at a lower rate of 4.375%.
+As a result of this redemption, in the second quarter of fiscal year 2004 we recorded a charge of \$2.6 million, which was the redemption premium plus the write-off of unamortized debt issuance fees.

-In the six months ended September 29, 2002, we recorded charges of \$17.1 million to write down our equity investments to net realizable value based on other-than-temporary declines in the estimated value of these investments.
+In the nine months ended December 29, 2002, we recorded charges of \$17.1 million to write down our equity investments to net realizable value based on other-than-temporary declines in the estimated value of these investments.
 The portfolio of equity investments on which this write-down was based was sold in the second quarter of fiscal year 2003.